Part 3 of 3.

 “It is important to be proactive when it comes to your health: seek advice when noting new symptoms and get help early; know your numbers such as blood pressure, BMI, cholesterol levels and be an active participant in your own healthcare.

 Our Total Health Management program is an excellent primary care program that can help support your ongoing health needs.
-We also have a Comprehensive Medical Assessment program that can offers health screening and provides you with a snapshot of your health with recommendations for preventive care.“
+We also have a Proactive Health Assessment program that can offers health screening and provides you with a snapshot of your health with recommendations for preventive care.“

 – Dr. Wendy Smeltzer, Medical Director at INLIV